Kings stay hot at home with 4-2 win over Ovechkin, Capitals

 Alex Ovechkin had a power-play goal and Rasmus Sandin had a goal and an assist for the Capitals, who failed to pick up a third straight road win in California.
 Darcy Kuemper had 37 saves.

-Anderson restored the lead at 3-2 for Los Angeles off the rush with his third goal, which was set up by Quinton Byfield’s fourth assist during a four-game streak.
+“We want to win every game,” Sandin said.
+“Probably not going to happen during 82 games, but we obviously need to get every point we can.”

+The Kings dominated the first period, but didn’t have anything to show for it.
+It wasn’t until the third period when Anderson restored the lead 3-2 at 7:52, netting his third goal of the season off the rush, that they finally established a degree of control.

-Kempe chipped in an empty-net goal with 1.8 seconds remaining to seal Los Angeles’ win.
+Kempe chipped in an empty-net goal with 1.8 seconds remaining, giving him 30 for the second straight season.

+Copley continued his unexpected success, reaching the 20-win mark in 29 games.
+He is the fastest Kings goalie to get to 20 wins, besting the 30 games Jonathan Quick needed in 2015-16.

+“I care a lot about winning but, again, it shows just how special this team is,” Copley said.
+“We got a great group here and we’re excited.”

+The Capitals admitted they were lucky to be hanging around in the third after being outshot 19-3 in the first.
+It was the fewest shots Washington has put on net in the first period this season.

+“That’s two games in a row we came out slow, came out soft,” Ovechkin said.
+“We need to play well for the whole game to have a chance to win.”

-Oveckhin tied it 2-2 at 2:31 of the third, burying his trademark one-timer from the left circle during a two-man advantage after Copley had saved two prior attempts.
-It was his 36th goal of the season and 11th on the power play.
+SIGNATURE SPOT Oveckhin tied it 2-2 at 2:31 of the third, burying his trademark one-timer from the left circle during a two-man advantage after Copley had saved two prior attempts.
+It was his 36th goal of the season and 11th on the power play, while Copley became the 169th goalie to concede a goal to Ovechkin.

-Danault put the Kings up 2-1 with 32 seconds left in the second, batting down Viktor Arvidsson’s shot to send it tumbling in underneath Kuemper.

-Sandin was somehow able to beat Copley five-hole with a backhand shot from his knees after whiffing on a possible one-timer from Sonny Milano midway through the second.

-Despite being brought in to offer physicality and address an imbalance between left and right-handed defenders, Gavrikov showed good offensive instincts in crashing the net to put in Kevin Fiala’s rebound to tie it at 1.
+Sandit set it up with the primary assist but admitted “I didn’t do too much.
+That’s his signature spot.”

+Sandin now has one goal and four assists in two games for Washington.
+Gavrikov got his first point in three games for Los Angeles.

+“I knew it was gonna take a while, like, learning the details and stuff.
+I feel more comfortable every game,” Gavrikov said.

-NOTES: Kings F Zach MacEwan made his team debut after being acquired in a trade from Philadelphia on Friday. … Capitals D Nick Jensen (upper body) and Martin Fehervary (lower body) practiced in non-contact jerseys on Monday.
+NOTES: Kings D Sean Durzi is being evaluated for a possible concussion after taking a hit to the head from T.J.
+Oshie in the third period, McLellan said. … Kings F Zach MacEwan made his team debut after being acquired in a trade from Philadelphia on Friday. … Capitals D Nick Jensen (upper body) and Martin Fehervary (lower body) practiced in non-contact jerseys on Monday.
 Both players were injured against Anaheim on Wednesday.

 UP NEXT Capitals: Host New Jersey on Thursday night.
 Kings: At Colorado on Thursday night. ___ AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports